• Taking on an animal requires long term commitment

 Protect the animal against cruelty and neglect by making sure it has a safe environment.

-We spend a lot of time, effort and money helping the cats we bring into our care - dependent on their previous circumstances and condition each one may be blood tested, wormed, de-flea’d and neutered.
-Many of the cats need special food and additional medicines to bring them back to health, and may be treated with complementary and behavioural therapies if appropriate.
-For this we need a continuing income as we will often spend in excess of £100 on an individual cat.
+We spend a lot of time, effort and money helping the cats we bring into our care.
+Each cat is vet checked, microchipped, deflea'd and wormed and if appropriate blood checked, neutered and vaccinated.
+Some cats need special food and additional medicines to bring them back to health, and may be treated with complementary and behavioural therapies if appropriate.
+We will often spend in excess of £200 on an individual cat.

 All new homes are subject to a home visit.
 This gives you the opportunity to ask any questions you have about taking on a cat and gives us a chance to tell you about who we have available, and to ensure the cat you have chosen is suitable for you and your circumstances.